 He also wants to change the law to make directors of the CFPB subject to termination by the President, like administration political appointees.
 Under the law, the director can only be fired by the President for cause.

-Mulvaney also suggests Congress appoint a CFPB inspector general to respond to complaints about the bureau and its officials.
+Mulvaney also suggests Congress appoint a CFPB inspector general to respond to reports of issues about the bureau and its officials.
 And finally, the acting director said Congress should give itself the power to finalize all bureau rules.

 “The Bureau is far too powerful, and with precious little oversight of its activities,” Mulvaney wrote in his report.